 Since that time the project has pursued three main goals:

 - Inform: Offering a website that enables users to learn how any school in the state is doing on State Assessments and compare that performance with similar schools using a variety of interactive and easy-to-understand charts and graphs.

 - Inspire: Learning what higher-performing schools do that distinguishes them from their average-performing peers and making that information available both on the Web and in high quality print resources.

 - Improve: Developing tools to support schools wanting to adopt the best practices of the higher-performing schools.

 In 2009, Just for the Kids-NY launched Know Your Schools~for NY Kids (NYKids) so as to better achieve all three goals.
-As of the winter of 2014, in addition to upgrading the school comparison features of the Website, the project had completed studies and issued reports detailing best practices in higher-performing schools at the elementary, middle, and high school level as well as in middle school science and in elementary schools whose critical needs students consistently perform well.
-Our most recent identified factors that promote higher than average high school completion among groups of students generally at risk of failing to complete high school.
+To date, the project has completed 7 studies and issued reports detailing promising practices in higher-performing schools at the elementary, middle, and high school level as well as in middle school science and in elementary schools whose critical needs students consistently perform well.
+Our 2013 study identified factors that promote higher than average high school completion among groups of students generally at risk of failing to complete high school.
 Our 2015-16 study on schools with odds-beating English language learner (ELL) achievement will identify practices and processes to support ELLs.